Supporting since 2010

 The need for the Elephant Orphanage Project has been consistent over the years with poaching as a persistent challenge and an ever-increasing loss of elephants due to conflicts occurring as human expansion and farming is increasingly prevalent nearer to Parklands and often blocking elephant migration routes.
 As the EOP herd increases in numbers, support from organisations such as Colchester Zoological Society is vital in helping to raise much needed awareness of the plight of wildlife species as a result of poaching, provide financial support to critical projects and ensure the long-term survival of the recovering elephant herds and other wildlife species in the Park.

-“My interest in saving animals started with a one month old orphan elephant called Zambezi, I had to look after him 24/7 and it was the best times I’ve ever had in my life”.
-Aaron Gumbo, Elephant Keeper.
+I had to look after him 24/7 and it was the best times I’ve ever had in my life.”

 Achievements and Objectives

+The Elephant Orphanage Project (EOP) is working to rescue, rehabilitate and release elephants that have been orphaned as a direct result of poaching.
 The ultimate aim is to continue to facilitate the release of the elephants back into the wild.
 Post-release they will continue to be studied and observed to determine their ability to integrate within wild elephant society.